R-Song/rKVCRDT/README.md

 see https://github.com/yunhaom94/Project_RAC/blob/master/RAC/src/API.cs for more infomation

-Connect clients to different nodes at the same time to see how replication works!
+Open clients to different nodes at the same time to see how replication works!